97) Scream: Police Questioning Sidney. Dewey’s Introduction (0:18:59-0:19:34)

 77) Scream: Morning After Attack.
 TV Report On Sidney.
 Introduction of Cotton (0:38:21-0:39:22)

 One thing I love about these movies is the media’s obsession with not just murder but anything involving the Prescott’s.
 We see that here, with Sidney having to bear witness a news report not only about her mother, but now herself.

 SIDNEY: It’s never going to stop, is it?

 76) Scream: Stu Convinces The Girls To Come To His Party (0:50:19-0:51:15)

 Stu is elated that classes have been canceled and convinces Tatum to convince Sidney to go to his house tonight for an impromptu party.
 Peer pressure.
 Sidney agrees even though it’s the last thing she wants to do, but Stu is right – safety in numbers.
 Too bad the girls are unaware that going to the party is falling right into the killer’s trap.

 Stu’s cheer to himself at the end of the scene is both hilarious and terrifying.

 75) Scream 2: COTTON FUCKING WEARY (1:32:00-1:32:52)

 Moments after Gale watched Dewey die (so we thought), she bumps into Cotton Weary – who has fresh blood all over his hands.
 The beauty here is the look in Gale’s eyes when her whole world turns upside down.
 The man she helped get out of prison could be the killer!
 Too bad for Gale, running away from him leads her directly into the real killer, Debbie Salt (Laurie Metcalf – aka the best surprise of Scream 2).

 GALE: The killer, it’s Cotton FUCKING Weary!

 Question.
 Why was Cotton at the college?
-Why would he roam around campus and enter the film school building?
-I like to imagine Debbie called him to set up an interview just so he would look like an even bigger suspect.
+Why would he roam around campus and enter the film school?
+I like to imagine Debbie called him to set up an interview so he would look like an even bigger suspect.